Crux chose BigQuery for rock-solid, cost-effective data delivery

 The final crucial differentiator in our decision was the Google team itself.
 Google’s support is exceptional—and this is not always the case with other providers.
 It’s rare to have such a close relationship where you have the ability to report an issue and know that it will end up on the desk where it needs to be.

-The support team is always quick to respond and help us keep everything running smoothly.
-And to be honest, while cost may have been the primary concern when we chose BigQuery—it is the support team that has solidified the relationship.
+The support teams at Google and SADA are always quick to respond and help us keep everything running smoothly.
+And to be honest, while cost may have been the primary concern when we chose BigQuery—it is the support teams that have solidified the relationship.

 It’s the real cloud data deal